 This is also her way of avoiding people and surprises that might give her panic attacks.
 But when time comes she is forced to meet people, a lot of them who turn out to be her relatives.

-Abbi Waxman has written a hilarious tale, filled with vivid characters which makes the story a perfect pick-me-up
+The Bookish Life of Nina Hill is a hilarious tale, filled with vivid characters which makes the story a perfect pick-me-up for book club memebers.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE